 Preheat your oven to 325 degrees.
 Open the package of brisket in your sink, dry the thick packaging liquid by blotting it with paper towels and place the meat in your roasting pan, fat side up.
 Crust the fat with 2 tablespoons of freshly ground black pepper and the spice packet, if yours is separate.

-Cover the dish with foil and cook for 3 hours.
+Cover the dish with foil (or the lid if using Dutch oven) and cook for 3 hours.
 Remove the foil.
-If there is more than one inch of liquid in your roasting pan, pour off all but a half inch of this liquid before baking without the foil for an additional 30 minutes.
+If there is liquid in your roasting pan, remove all but about 1/2 inch of this liquid before baking without the foil for an additional 30 minutes.
 This is when the magic happens and the outside turns dark reddish and it becomes super tender.

 If your corned beef is tough, it has not cooked long enough.
 A corn beef brisket needs a long slow cooking time so the connective tissues will melt.
 Once tender, remove from the oven and let it rest, covered with the foil.
 Keep cooking the cabbage until soft and also fork tender.
-Serve in slices with the cabbage and some grainy mustard or horseradish on the side.
+Serve in slices with the cabbage and some grainy mustard or horseradish cream on the side. (add prepared horseradish from a jar to 1/2 cup of Greek yogurt, touch of salt and black pepper, to your taste)